devsutariya19/curio/README.md

 This project provides a complete solution for building a documentation website with built-in content management, real-time collaboration, and powerful AI-driven search.
 It's designed to be easy for non-technical users to contribute while offering advanced features for developers.

 ## Project Status
 This project is currently under development.
-I am working on several features and updates, and the main functionality is about 60% complete.
-Please feel free to check the issues section for more details on what's being worked on.
+I am working on several features and updates, and the main functionality is about 50% complete.

 ### In Development
 - [ ] Full Supabase Integration: Connecting authentication, database storage for documents, and user roles to the frontend.